cnorm35/bridgetown-blog/src/_posts/introductions.md

 title:  Introductions
 date:   2014-06-17 16:54:46 -0500
 category: bootcamp
+excerpt: "Hello everyone!
+I started this blog to chronicle my journey through the Coding Dojo bootcamp in Mountain View, CA this summer.
+First things first, a bit of background about myself."
 author: cody
 ---
 Hello everyone!
 I started this blog to chronicle my journey through the Coding Dojo bootcamp in Mountain View, CA this summer.
 First things first, a bit of background about myself.<!--more-->